Frequently Asked Questions

 What time of day can school groups watch a film?

 We are able to arrange private screenings for school and community groups starting between 9.30am and 10.30am, Mon-Fri (subject to availability).
-Unfortunately, we are unable to organise private screenings later in the day or on weekends as this is when we have our public screenings.
+Unfortunately, we are unable to organise private screenings later in the day or on weekends or bank holidays, as this is when we have our public screenings.

 Are there age restrictions on certain films?

 Yes, the BBFC give an age certificate to every film released in the UK.
 We are unable to screen any films to under-age students, even for private screenings.
 For more information on ratings, visit the BBFC website

 Yes, we have wheelchair access in all of our cinemas.
 Please let us know your access needs when making your initial enquiry so we can allocate a wheelchair space for you and ensure we programme the event into the most accessible screen.